rahmed-dev/nextstack-erp/docs/prd/non-functional-requirements.md

 - Sync operations to and from Google Drive must not result in partial application of changes that breaks accounting integrity; ledger data should always remain balanced and consistent after sync.
 - When sync fails or is incomplete, the system must clearly indicate sync status and preserve all local work, without blocking core offline operations.
+- When enabling sync for an existing local workspace or attaching a device to a Drive-backed workspace, the system must not implicitly merge unrelated workspaces; the user explicitly chooses which workspace to sync, and any cleanup of sync history must preserve full business data.